Adaptive Data-Driven Prediction in a Building Control Hierarchy: A Case Study of Demand Response in Switzerland: Results: prediction tests and DR experiments

-This section elaborates on the SFC experiment conducted at EPFL.
-We start by providing an overview of the experimental test bed, \change{the} Polydome.
-Next. we outline the parameters chosen for the SFC controller, followed by explanations for their respective selections.
-We then investigate the experimental results, detailing daily operations, indoor temperature statistics and daily costs, and conduct a comparative analysis.
-The evidence collected strongly supports the efficiency and efficacy of our proposed DDP method.
+\changeC{ This section presents the results of the prediction tests for DDP and the DR experiments conducted at EPFL.
+Section~\ref{sect:III} shows the effectiveness of the adaptive DDP prediction and its tuning process using the operational data from the Polydome.
+Based on these tuning results, we outline the parameter selection for the SFC controller in Section~\ref{sect:III_tune}.
+In Section~\ref{sect:V_result}, we analyze the experimental results, including daily operations, indoor temperature statistics and daily costs, followed by a comparative analysis.
+The collected evidence strongly supports the efficiency and efficacy of our proposed DDP and bi-level DeePC method. }